Yorkshire Terrier and Australian Silky Terrier

 The Silky Terrier 1904

-The Blue and Tan Silky Terrier was originally developed from a cross between the English favorite the Yorkshire Terrier, and the rough-coated black and tan Australian Terrier.
+The Blue and Tan Silky Terrier was originally a bi-product of a mating between the English favourite the Yorkshire Terrier, and the rough-coated black and tan Australian Terrier to soften the coat.
 By 1900 the break between the Australian Terrier and the Silky Terrier seemed complete with the writing of the original Breed Standard by the Victorian Silky and Yorkshire Terrier Club with two classes - those weighing under 6 pounds and those weighing 6 up to 12 pounds.
-By 1912 there were 22 listed in Tyzack's Annual, wihout designating the weight of any of them[4a].
+By 1912 there were 22 listed in Tyzack's Annual, without designating the weight of any of them[4a].

 Meanwhile in 1906 the rival body in Sydney adopted a similar Breed Standard but with only one allowable weight, this being 6 and under 12 pounds.
 The Sydney version was called the 'Sydney Silky' while the rest of Australia knew it simply as the 'Silky', making this essentially same breed known under two different names!
 These two Breed Standards remained in place until 1950 when the Victorian Kennel Control Council (KCC) developed and revised it.
 In March 1959 after the ANKC was formed, this revised Breed Standard was adopted and the breed became known as the Australian Silky Terrier.